kirtfitzpatrick/writer-reader/README.md

 do it across apps which any mature system will need to do.

 Generally you'll define your Writers and Readers as consts at the top of your stack and chart files.
-It just makes the code more readable this way.
+It makes the code more readable this way as well as makes for easy importing and use by the Readers that need to retrieve the Writers data.

 ```typescript
 // vpc-stack.ts